alebora/NAVI/README.md

 - Google models and Google Cloud services should be used heavily for AI: STT, TTS, LLM reasoning, summarization, and optional vision.
 - Meeting recording is audio only.
 - NFC card ID determines where the robot is allowed to guide someone.
+- The phone app should be built with React Native, preferably Expo + TypeScript unless a different tool is clearly better for iPhone/Xcode delivery.
+- The phone app and robot/backend must share the same meeting, navigation, clearance, robot event, and security notification data contracts.

 ---